icon-project/documentation/references/icon-json-rpc-v3.md

 #### Returns

-- The list of Representatives of last block
+- The list of Representatives of the last block

 #### Example